AndreyAD1/process_bathymetry_data/README.md

 # Bathymetry data processing
-This script gets sonar data and water elevation data and returns `*.csv` file with coordinates and bottom elevation.
+This script gets sonar data and water elevation data and returns `*.csv` file with bottom elevation and coordinates.

 Generally, this script gets water depths and water elevations, interpolates them spatially and temporally and converts every measured water depth